Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/model_mixed_parallel.md

 ![纯模型并行](imgs/para_consistent_model.png)

 In model parallelism example, we still use two devices for training.
-In each layer of original logic model is processed by `op  `on **part of model** and **complete data**.
-Then combine the output and get whole results.
+In each layer of original logic model is processed by `op` on **part of model** and **complete data**.
+Then they are combined and we get the complete results.

 One thing we need to mention is in above figure.
 The output from each device on layer 0 **cannot** use as the input in layer 1: Because in model parallelism, in order to complete the operation.
 We need partial model and **complete** data.
 To solve this problem, OneFlow use `boxing` mechanism.

 `boxing` will count the data in each node in distributed training and divide or assemble data properly then send to corresponding GPU.
-Except the model assembling in model parallelism.
-The reverse gradient synchronization in data parallelism will also use `boxing`  to solve problem.
+Besides the model assembling in model parallelism, `boxing` is also used for reverse gradient synchronization in data parallelism.

 The algorithm in `boxing` is complex.
 But it is transparent to users.
-The reason of adding `boxing` is to keep user from confused.
+The Illustration of boxing is just to prevent users from being confused.
 In this article, we only need to remember that OneFlow will automatically solve the data distribution issue.

 ## Choose the optimal parallelism method